Harvey Stanley Hyde Blackburn: Post war

-After the 1918 Armistice Blackburn knew exactly how to get onto one of the first ships while the rest waited.
+After the 1918 Armistice, Blackburn knew how to get onto one of the first ships while the rest waited.
 He told his officers his leg hurt him and asked for leave to visit London to have a fitting for a new artificial leg.

-After returning to Australia Blackburn received a new leg with a better fit and donated the original to the Australian War Memorial in 1925.
+After returning to Australia, Blackburn received a new leg with a better fit and donated the original to the Australian War Memorial in 1925.
 He maintained that his was the only artificial leg accepted for service in the AIF, and possibly the entire Allied Forces.
 Having returned to Australia Blackburn resumed his work with the Tasmanian Railway Department.

 World War II

 He loved army life so much that he tried to enlist again in 1942 for World War II, aged 66.
-But to his displeasure he was passed unfit for service on age and medical grounds.
+However, he was passed unfit for service on age and medical grounds.

 Death

-Harvey Stanley Hyde Blackburn died in Sydney in October 1967, a few months after his 90th birthday, and just a year after the birth of his first grandchild Harvey Gregory Scott Blackburn, retaining his name.
+Harvey Stanley Hyde Blackburn died in Sydney in October 1967, a few months after his 90th birthday, and a year after the birth of his first grandchild, Harvey Gregory Scott Blackburn, retaining his name.
 He is buried in Botany Bay cemetery.
 Harvey donated his wooden leg to the Australian War Memorial, Canberra, where it can sometimes be seen on display.